 "When hormones and natural opioids get activated, explains psychologist and sex researcher Jim Pfaus of Concordia University in Montreal, you start drawing connections to the person who was present when those good feelings were created.
-"You think someone made you feel good," Pfaus says, "but really it's your brain that made you feel good."
+"You think someone made you feel good."